Table of Contents

 Furthermore, industry analysts report that some vendor claims of AI integration are incomplete, with use cases limited to those they have developed.
 That translates into challenges when integrating those across existing systems and IT infrastructures and configuring those advanced capabilities to an organization’s specific needs and desired applications.

 Even more so is the need for any AI algorithm(s) to learn from the organization’s prior experiences.
 This means large data sets of HR and talent-related actions and transactions, employee demographics (education, job experience, skills, competencies), performance assessments, and learning and certification histories.
 These often reside in many HR and talent systems that may or may not be integrated, cleansed, and validated for reliability and accuracy.
-Relying upon AI technologies when making recruiting role changes should be cautiously approached.
+Relying on AI technologies when making changes to recruiting roles should be approached cautiously.

 Reinventing recruiting roles: embrace the new, upskill the best